Quetta Memorial Precinct: Bishop's House

 Internally, the building has been altered substantially, and the early layout is no longer easily read.
 What appears originally to have comprised the front verandah, a central corridor, and two rooms on the northeast side of the core, is now one large enclosed space, used as a living room or lounge.
 Opening off this at the rear, in an enclosed space which was originally the back verandah, is the dining room.
 Much of the former back wall of the house, between the lounge and the dining room, has been removed to open up this space.
 The northeast side verandah has been enclosed, possibly at an early date but with later modifications, to create three bedrooms.
 The southwestern side of the house was modified in the 1960s to provide a suite of rooms for the Bishop, which included a main bedroom (which possibly was originally two smaller rooms), a sitting room and an office on the enclosed side verandah, and a bathroom on the rear enclosed verandah.
 The office has a private entrance from the southwest garden.
 There is also a small bedroom in the enclosed corner of the front verandah on this side of the house.
 This side verandah was also enclosed at an early period, but with a number of alterations since.

 The first of the attached gable-roofed structures at the rear of the building is located off the dining room, and contains one large kitchen space and a toilet and external door at the southwest end.
 The smaller gable-roofed attached building beyond the kitchen contains a bathroom and a scullery, from which a door opens to the covered laundry and drying-area.

 Most of the internal walls and ceilings in the house are lined with fibrous cement sheeting.
 However, the ceilings of what were formerly the northeast side and rear verandahs retain their original early timber lining in the form of wide, tongue-and-groove boards with a central double beading.
 Floors throughout appear to be early, with evidence of weathering on the underneath of the former verandah floorboards.

 The house is situated within a very overgrown garden.
 The front garden has a curving concrete path lined with stone-edged garden beds, which serpentines from the front edge of the block to the front door.
 On most sides of the house there are concrete paths, some based on rubble rock foundations, and garden beds.
 To the northeast of the building is the former Bishop's Chapel, a small, high-set building with corrugated iron walls and roof.
 The date of construction has not been identified.

 The Rectory

-This is a high-set, timber-framed building which has been clad with fibrous cement sheeting and aColorbond roof.
+This is a high-set, timber-framed building which has been clad with fibrous cement sheeting and a Colorbond roof.
 The earlier form appears to have been a small bungalow with a front verandah, but this has been enclosed.